Identifying ExtremaIn Exercises 41–52:a. Identify the function’s ... | Channels for Pearson+

 1

-To find the local extrema of the function \( g(x) = -x^2 - 6x - 9 \), we first need to find its derivative.
-The derivative \( g'(x) \) will help us identify critical points where the slope of the tangent is zero or undefined.
+To find the local extrema of the function k(x) = x³ + 3x² + 3x + 1 on the domain (-∞, 0], we first need to find the critical points.
+This involves taking the derivative of k(x) and setting it equal to zero.

-Set the derivative equal to zero to find the critical points: \( -2x - 6 = 0 \).
-Solve for \( x \) to find the critical point.
+Calculate the derivative of k(x): k'(x) = 3x² + 6x + 3.
+This derivative will help us find the critical points where the slope of the tangent is zero or undefined.

-Once the critical point is found, determine whether it is a local maximum or minimum by using the second derivative test.
-Calculate the second derivative \( g''(x) \) and evaluate it at the critical point.
+Set the derivative equal to zero to find the critical points: 3x² + 6x + 3 = 0.
+Solve this quadratic equation for x to find the critical points within the given domain.

 Verified video answer for a similar problem: